kuranez/solar-system-simulation-web/README.md

 ---

 ## 💡 Features

-- **Interactive Simulation Controls:** Play, pause, and advance the simulation frame-by-frame.
+- **High-Precision Physics:** Utilizes JPL ephemeris data via Skyfield for accurate initial planet positions and velocities.
+All planetary data (mass, radius, orbital parameters) is based on NASA's fact sheets.
+- **Live Interactive Rendering:** A client-side HTML5 Canvas provides smooth, responsive panning and zooming without waiting for the server.
+- **Advanced Orbit Trails:** Completed orbits are shown with a distinct, solid color, while the active trail has a smooth gradient fade for visual clarity.
+- **Dynamic HUD:** The Heads-Up Display provides real-time data on simulation time, speed, scale, and detailed orbital information for each celestial body.
-- **Multiple Simulation Views:** Easily switch between different scenarios, such as the full solar system or a simple Sun-Earth system.
+- **Multiple Simulation Views:** Easily switch between different scenarios, from a simple Sun-Earth system to the full JPL-powered solar system.
-- **Web App built using Panel:** The entire user interface is built with the powerful and flexible Panel library.
-- **Off-Screen Pygame Rendering:** Utilizes Pygame for high-performance, off-screen rendering of the simulation, served through the Panel web interface.
+- **Flexible Controls:** Adjust simulation speed, play/pause, and reset the view.

 ---